 Tip for marketers: Tailor your YouTube strategy for the fans you want to reach

 To connect with a specific audience or align with a particular genre, topic, or moment, there are a growing number of digital video solutions.
 YouTube Select lets you show up in the contexts and moments that matter to your audience — or roadblock entire online events — with a guaranteed share of voice or impressions.

 The power of digital video in driving measurable results

-This broadcasting milestone between YouTube and F1 delivered 1.7 million views across live content from the Eifel Grand Prix weekend — and 41 million views to a unique audience of 10.5 million fans over the entire race week.1
+This broadcasting milestone between YouTube and F1 delivered 1.7 million views across live stream content from the Eifel Grand Prix weekend — and 41 million views to a unique audience of 10.5 million F1 fans over the entire race week.1

 CUPRA experienced similar positive results.
 “The brand integration drove a more than 4% awareness lift and helped us reach over 2 million unique users in our core target group,” says Fiordispina.

-The venture also demonstrated the power of digital video to reach a new generation – 31% of our audience during the live stream were under 25 and 68% under 35.2 We know there's a younger audience out there who are keen to soak up our content in all its forms, and YouTube has proven to be the best way to reach them.
+The venture also demonstrated the power of digital video to reach a new generation – 31% of our audience during the live stream were under 25 and 68% under 35.2 We know there's a younger audience out there who are keen to soak up our content in all its forms, and YouTube has proven to be the best way to reach new audiences.

 Tip for marketers: Adapt your content strategy for changing viewing behaviours